duty1g/PwnTato/README.md

 # PwnTato

-PwnTato is a simple utility written in PureBasic that leverages the SeBackupPrivilege token privilege to inject a payload into the `seclogon` registry key.
-This tool is designed for educational and testing purposes only.
+PwnTato is a local privilege escalation tool that facilitates the transition from Windows Service Accounts to NT AUTHORITY\SYSTEM.
+It leverages the SeBackupPrivilege token privilege to inject a payload into the seclogon registry key.

 ![PwnTato Logo](https://i.imgur.com/XDE367N.png)